ix5/sx-docs/content/docs/building.md

 into <code>kernel/sony/msm-<b>4.14</b>/common-kernel</code> instead.

 ## Build & Flash
+For legacy non-A/B devices like the Xperia XZ, run this command:
 ```
 make bootimage systemimage
 ```

+Newer devices require building for more partitions, like `vendor`, `dtbo`, `product`, vbmeta` and others.

 In case your build stops at about 90% with this error, just re-start the build[^metalava].
 ```